CV

 July 2005 - Current

-As a researcher, I have been able to uncover previously unknown information and contribute toward academia in a number of areas i.e. findings used by the NZ Government, within legal proceedings (Waitangi Tribunal), and my work has been published in texts and journal articles as well as online.
+As a researcher, Brent has been able to uncover previously unknown information and contribute toward academia in a number of areas i.e. findings used by the NZ Government, within legal proceedings (Waitangi Tribunal), and my work has been published in texts and journal articles as well as online.

 https://www.teaomaori.news/hongi-hika-musket-dropped-auction